 Because breast yeast infection is usually caused by a lack of good bacteria and probiotic bacteria are completely safe, that is the safest way to treat this.
 Doses quite often need to be very high with 300 billion or more bacteria per day not all that unusual.

-I recommend Custom Probiotics formulas that are made up of good bacterial strains that are normally found in the human body to begin with.
+Custom Probiotics formulas is made up of good bacterial strains that are normally found in the human body to begin with.
 They contain beneficial strains of live bacteria in very high doses.
 Independent testing has verified 78 billion in a newly manufactured capsules and its guaranteed to contain 60 billion living bacteria per capsule at the time of